isomerpages/moe-whitesandspri/_departments/Physical Education/Physical Education.md

 ##### **Primary 5**
-Students would have their 3 Days 2 Nights adventure camp where they learn and apply key principles & consideration of packing for a residential camp, describe procedures for treating minor injuries during outdoor activities.They would learn to build resilience and character through mental and physical challenges such as attempting the high elements, caving, bouldering, rock-climbing.
+Students would have their 3 Days 2 Nights adventure camp where they learn and apply key principles & consideration of packing for a residential camp, describe procedures for treating minor injuries during outdoor activities.
+They would learn to build resilience and character through mental and physical challenges such as attempting the high elements, caving, bouldering, rock-climbing.

 <figure>
 <img src="/images/pe2.png" style="width:55%">